LGro/reunicorn-website/content/en/features.md

 ### Profile Link based Invites {.title .is-4}

-You can advertise to others who may or may not have Coagulate yet that you are on Coagulate by adding a public profile link to your social media profiles, e-mails signature, or where ever you like.
+You can advertise to others who may or may not have Reunicorn yet that you are on Reunicorn by adding a public profile link to your social media profiles, e-mails signature, or where ever you like.
-With that profile link, others can create an invitation for you to share with them on Coagulate, which they need to send you via an established communication channel.
+With that profile link, others can create an invitation for you to share with them on Reunicorn, which they need to send you via an established communication channel.

 ### Shared Contacts Discovery {.title .is-4}

-You can usually find out from what your contacts share with you, whether any two of your contacts are also connected via Coagulate.
+You can usually find out from what your contacts share with you, whether any two of your contacts are also connected via Reunicorn.
 For details on how this works in a privacy preserving way, see the corresponding section on our [cryptography](cryptography#shared-contact-discovery) page.

 ### Introducing Contacts {.title .is-4}